 Many businesses in Orlando use vehicles, from businesses that transport tourists to and from the Orlando airport to companies that own a fleet of construction vehicles.
 The state of Florida requires that all business-owned vehicles be covered by suitable commercial vehicle insurance policies.

-An independent agent in Orlando can help you find an affordable policy that meets your business’s coverage needs and is also compliant with state and federal laws.
-Find an insurance agent near you to learn more.
+An Independent Insurance Agent in Orlando can help you find an affordable policy that meets your business’s coverage needs and is also compliant with state and federal laws.
+Find an agent near you to learn more.

 If your business owns vehicles, these cars, trucks, vans, or buses must be covered by commercial vehicle insurance.
 When a commercial motor vehicle (CMV) is involved in an accident, the company that owns it has a high risk of facing a liability lawsuit.
 Accidents involving CMVs are not uncommon.
 The state of Florida tracks these collisions by county.